yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 #### Complete Representation

-The complete representation of CCA Platform Reference Values is given in {{ex-cca-platform-refval-meas}} & {{ex-cca-platform-refval-cfg}}.
+The complete representation of CCA Platform Reference Values is given in {{ex-cca-platform-refval-meas}} and {{ex-cca-platform-refval-cfg}}.

 ~~~
 {::include examples/platform-refval-meas.diag}